junior-devleague/JDLA-Web-Development/src/morea/2_Intro_to_Command_Line/reading-shell.md

 ---
-title: "What is a shell?"
+title: "What is a Shell?"
 published: true
 morea_id: reading-shell
 morea_summary: "An explanation of shells, the command line, and Bash"